-- 1) Date of plan preparation, project name, address and name of property owner, North arrow, graphic scale (the required sale is 1" = 10") - 2) The site plan must include variety, size and location of plant material and dimensions of hardscape. - 3) Type and limits of seeded/sprigged area (dune areas) - 4) Plant list with quantity, botanical name, common name, size and special specifications. - 5) Detail drawings showing specifications for hardscaping-such as grill pads, planters, extra parking areas, pathways, decking, pavers, steppingstones, fences, arbors, notation of irrigation components, etc. - 6) Location for mitigation trees and clustered vegetation, as appropriate, if mitigation is required - 7) Calculation for any impervious surface square footage that the Landscape Plan will add to the existing site impervious coverage totals including retaining walls, pavers and the use of other hardscape details. - 8) Calculations for the percentages of plant material designated BHI native, North Carolina native and non-native.
-These percentage calculations are based on the total number of gallons of proposed plant material.
+- 1) Date of plan preparation, project name, address and name of property owner, North arrow, graphic scale (the required sale scale is 1" = 10') - 2) The site plan must include a legend indicating variety, size (gallons when available or height when gallons are not available) and location of plant material and dimensions of hardscape - 3) Type and limits of seeded/sprigged area (dune areas) - 4) Plant list with quantity, botanical name, common name, size and special specifications. - 5) Detail drawings showing specifications for hardscaping-such as grill pads, planters, extra parking areas, pathways, decking, pavers, steppingstones, fences, arbors, notation of irrigation components, etc.

+- 6) Show location for mitigation trees and clustered vegetation, as appropriate, if mitigation is required - 7) Calculation for any impervious surface square footage that the Landscape Plan will add to the existing site impervious coverage totals including retaining walls, pavers and the use of other hardscape details. - 8) Calculations for the percentages of plant material designated BHI native, North Carolina native and non-native.
+These percentage calculations are based on the total number of gallons of proposed plant material. - 8.
+A compiled PDF IN THE FOLLOWING ORDER and submitted with your Online New Construction Application: Survey, Site Plan (with Roof Plan and Data Block), Elevations, Floor Plans, Electrical Plans, Details & Sections Plan, Lighting specifications (often included on the Details/Section Plan), Landscape Plan IMPORTANT NOTE: No Google Doc, JPG or any other form of compilation other than PDF will be accepted.
+Comments and signatures in PDF are not permitted.